January 28, 2008

 • 1/4 tsp black pepper

-• 4 whole chicken legs cut into drumsticks and thighs (8 pieces of chicken)
+• 8 pieces dark chicken meat (4 whole chicken legs cut into drumsticks and thighs)

 • 3 tbsp margarine or butter